Medieval cuisine: Dietetics

 Medical science of the Middle Ages had a considerable influence on what was considered healthy and nutritious among the upper classes.
 One's lifestyle—including diet, exercise, appropriate social behavior, and approved medical remedies—was the way to good health, and all types of food were assigned certain properties that affected a person's health.
 All foodstuffs were also classified on scales ranging from hot to cold and moist to dry, according to the four bodily humours theory proposed by Galen that dominated Western medical science from late Antiquity and throughout the Middle Ages.

 Medieval scholars considered human digestion to be a process similar to cooking.
 The processing of food in the stomach was seen as a continuation of the preparation initiated by the cook.
-In order for the food to be properly "cooked" and for the nutrients to be properly absorbed, it was important that the stomach be filled in an appropriate manner.
+For the food to be properly "cooked" and for the nutrients to be properly absorbed, it was important that the stomach be filled in an appropriate manner.
 Easily digestible foods would be consumed first, followed by gradually heavier dishes.
 If this regimen were not respected, it was believed that heavy foods would sink to the bottom of the stomach, thus blocking the digestion duct; as such, food would digest very slowly and cause putrefaction of the body and draw bad humours into the stomach.
 It was also of vital importance that food of differing properties not be mixed.